Adi-Shuker/WolfsonBuddy/README.md

 - Clone the repository https://github.com/Adi-Shuker/WolfsonBuddy.
 - Download the zip.

+### Create the database

+- Create schema called "wolfson_db" in your mysql
+- Run "npm run migrate" on the terminal
+- Run "npm run migrate" on the terminal again

 ### Usage

 1) Enter in the command line of the cloned repository <br>